Day - 1

 Day - 6

-Location: Sumidero Canyon / San Cristobal de las Casas - Fly to Tuxtla Gutierrez at noon, the capital of the Chiapas state in southern Mexico.
-Travel by private vehicle to the Sumidero Canyon, an 800-metre deep canyon and World Heritage Site dating from the same time as the Grand Canyon.
+Location: Sumidero Canyon – San Cristobal de las Casas - Be ready to rise early to fly to Tuxtla Gutierrez, the capital of the Chiapas state in southern Mexico.
+Travel by private vehicle to the Sumidero Canyon – an 800-metre deep canyon and World Heritage-listed site dating from the same time as the Grand Canyon.
 You’ll take a boat tour on the Sumidero River, the canyon’s architect, before continuing a further 1.5 hours to San Cristobal de las Casas.
 Expect to arrive by 7 pm, with the evening free for you take in the distinctive old-world feel courtesy of the Spanish colonial architecture and pretty, cobbled streets.

 Day - 7

-Location: San Cristobal de las Casas - Embark on a half-day tour this morning to the Mayan villages of San Juan Chamula and Zinacantan.
-Nestled in the highlands, these villages serve as marketplaces and religious ceremonial centres for the indigenous people who live in the surrounding hills.
+Location: San Cristobal de las Casas - Embark on a half-day tour this morning to the Maya villages of San Juan Chamula and Zinacantan.
+Nestled in the highlands, these villages serve as marketplaces and religious ceremonial centres for indigenous communities who live in the surrounding hills.
 The local people have retained their traditional way of life and are often seen dressed in their own distinctive colourful costumes.
-You’ll explore these villages with a guide and learn more about the culture and history of these mainly Mayan communities.
+You’ll explore these villages with a guide and learn more about the culture and history of these mainly Maya people.

 Day - 8